Dolichovespula maculata: Cuticular hydrocarbon profile and dimorphism among castes

 The following lipid profiles were determined from specimens collected in the summer and early fall of northeastern Georgia in 1989.
 The dominant hydrocarbons recovered from the cuticles of workers were n-alkanes and methyl- and dimethyl-branched alkanes with a C27 or a C29 backbone.
 The major lipids and their distributions in workers were: n-heptacosane (28%), 11-13-methylheptacosane (15%) 3,13-dimethylheptacosane (11%), and 13 and 15-methylnonacosane (10%).
 Nonacosene composed 34% of cuticular lipids in the queen.
 The average chain length of identified cuticular lipids is 28.0 in queens and 27.5 in workers.

 Kin selection

-Genetic relatedness within various classes

-In D. maculata, queens mate with only one male, which results in a relatedness of 0.75 between workers, whereas the relatedness between the queen and worker is only 0.5.

 Kin recognition and discrimination

 Gynes in D. maculata have the ability to discriminate between fragments of natal comb and foreign comb.
 Recognition does not depend upon presence of viable brood in the comb fragment.
 The physical nature of cues mediating natal comb recognition is unknown, though some researchers propose that distinct cuticular hydrocarbon profiles allow wasps to recognize nestmates.